-Prime Minister Mikhail Mishustin announced at a strategic session on the development of the space industry that adjustments to the plans for creating the Russian Orbital Station (ROS) will soon be completed.
-This project should replace the ISS and become a universal platform for scientific research and testing new technologies.
+Prime Minister Mikhail Mishustin announced at a strategic session on the development of the space industry that the adjustment of plans for the creation of the Russian Orbital Station (ROS) will soon be completed.
+This project should replace the ISS and become a universal platform for scientific research and testing of new technologies.

 We expect that the station can be operated without the constant presence of humans.

-The government also expects engineers to come up with innovative solutions to reduce launch costs.
-Possible options include reusable rocket systems or fundamentally new technologies for putting cargo into orbit.
+The government also expects engineers to come up with non-standard solutions to reduce launch costs.
+Possible options include reusable rocket systems or fundamentally new technologies for launching cargo into orbit.

 The revised national project on space activities will include breakthrough areas that should stimulate industrial and scientific growth.
 The creation of ROS will be one of the key elements of this strategy.

-These could be versions of reusable complexes or fundamentally different systems with innovative properties that will radically change standard ideas about space launch technologies.
+These may be versions of reusable complexes or fundamentally different systems with innovative properties that will radically change standard ideas about space launch technologies.

 The project is being developed by RSC Energia and involves the use of modules originally intended for the ISS, with the subsequent addition of new components.